 - Prevent additional stress

-Your family will be under an enormous amount of stress when you pass away.
-A personal Bereavement Support Adviser will complete the online probate on behalf of your executor, which will also give regular progress reports keeping them fully informed throughout the whole process.
-You can ease at least a little bit of it by making sure all your affairs are in order before you die.
+Your family will be under stress when you pass away.
+A personal Bereavement Support Adviser will complete the online probate on behalf of your executor; they will also give regular progress reports keeping your family fully informed throughout the whole process.
+You can ease at least a little bit of stress by making sure all your affairs are in order before you die.

-A pre-paid funeral plan is one way to plan ahead and beat increases in funeral costs.
+A Pre-paid Funeral Plan is one way to plan and stay ahead of rising funeral costs.
 Most plans will guarantee to cover the directors costs for arranging and conducting the funeral, but may not include additional costs such as burial or cremation fees.

 The sooner you lock in the price, the more money you are likely to save; it makes financial sense to purchase a plan a today’s prices*.